nicholaschiasson/resume/src/pages/experience.typ

   start: "January 2016",
   end: "August 2016",
   skills: (
+    "Bash",
     "C",
-    "Bash",
+    "JavaScript",
     "Jenkins",
-    "JavaScript",
     "Netscape Plugin API",
+    "REST",
+    "Scrum",
     "Set Top Box Hardware",
-    "REST",
   ),
   responsibilities: (
-    [Implemented features for television set top box client application to handle data management and retrieval from customer front end REST API server], [Responsible for delicately porting and merging a large customer product development branch with main project branch without introducing regression], [Created new build script and integrated it with existing build server to satisfy requirements of the fast paced delivery cycle with client], [Practiced an agile development method by working in a small scrum team iterating on single week long sprints, participating in weekly sprint demos, reviews, and planning, as well as daily stand up meetings], )
+    [Implemented features for T.V. set top box client applications to fetch data and configuration from customer front end REST API servers.], [Carefully performed a large feature merge from a customer product release branch back into the main line without causing regressions.], [Created an advanced build script and integrated it with the existing build system to satisfy the fast paced delivery cycle with the client.], [Practiced agile development on a small team iterating in single week sprints and performing weekly demos, reviews, and planning.], )
 )